ziglang/www.ziglang.org/content/learn/build-system.en.md

 ### Dealing With One or More Generated Files

 The **WriteFiles** step provides a way to generate one or more files which share a parent directory.
-The generated directory lives inside the local zig-cache, and each generated file is independently available as a `std.Build.LazyPath`.
+The generated directory lives inside the local .zig-cache, and each generated file is independently available as a `std.Build.LazyPath`.
 The parent directory itself is also available as a LazyPath.